OneAddictions/Skids-list/README.md

 "FigT" - Not much to say here over then he was never able to tell me what a string was l0l.

-"Zohondekids" - Can only "code" backdoors.

 "Joel" - Skidded ragespigot of a server called ragemc.

 "Inspect" - fat skid resells broken code.

 "bruce" - I can only skid github.com/disclearing/amberpvp.

-"DeclynXD" - Doxer swatter skidder all in one basically a wanna be gang member.

-"xo Baby Clew" - Mentally Retarded Skid That Calls Funkys Anticheat Exile His Own Custom Anticheat Kermit And Sucks BruceBoys 1 Inch Cock.

 "CzE" - Does not know datatypes thinks onNiggerJoin is a thing xdd.